Michigan Online Sports Betting: Mobile Sportsbook Apps Now Live

-This is a MASSIVE rollout for day one of a new online sports betting industry in Michigan.
-Most states have staggered the number of sports betting apps for launch, so this will be quite the operation on Friday to coordinate a smooth debut.
-Yes, that is 8 Michigan Online Casinos set to go live as well!
+This was a MASSIVE rollout for day one of a new online sports betting industry in Michigan.
+Most states have staggered the number of sports betting apps for launch, so, comparatively, it required quite a complex operation to execute such a smooth debut.
+Joining the sportsbook action are a number of Michigan Online Casinos, which are now also live.

 Michigan Online Sports Betting Launch

 Michigan online sports betting formally launched on January 21, 2021, bringing legal sports wagering to the state’s bettors.
 The launch arrived just in time for the AFC and NFC Conference Championship Games, as well as Super Bowl 55.

 Michigan formally approved legal sports wagering on December 20, 2019 when Governor Gretchen Whitmer signed off on legislation.
 The state quickly rolled out retail sports betting at casinos in March 2020.
 The launch was almost immediately halted when both physical sportsbook locations and sports leagues around the globe were forced to shutdown in response to COVID-19.
 Subsequently, the shutdowns dealt a significant blow to the state’s projected gaming revenue.

 Retail locations have since reopened its doors with limited capacity.
 The timeline for the online rollout was expedited to help jump-start revenue as the state deals with the ongoing financial impact of the virus.

 Here’s what to expect at the onset of online sports betting in Michigan.